 The limitations imposed by the SEC since approximately 2012 have required an index ETF’s baskets (for both creations and redemptions) generally to correspond pro rata to the positions in the ETF’s portfolio (including cash positions), except: (i) to avoid fractional shares and odd lots; (ii) to exclude positions that cannot be transferred in-kind; (iii) when an ETF’s index has rebalanced and the ETF is, accordingly, rebalancing its portfolio; and (iv) when an ETF representatively samples its portfolio to produce a basket.
 In other words, the ability of index ETFs to customize the composition of the baskets has been materially restricted.

 On October 2, 2017, four exemptive application filings signaled that the era of these restrictions may (hopefully) be coming to an end.
 The Applications, if granted, would permit index ETFs, including what are commonly referred to as “self-indexed” ETFs, substantially more flexibility to customize their baskets.
-More specifically, the ETFs could sell and redeem creation units using different baskets, neither of which is a pro rata slice of the portfolio (generically, “Custom Baskets”); provided that the ETF’s board, including a majority of its independent directors, approves it as being in the best interest of the ETF written policies and procedures detailing:
+More specifically, the ETFs could sell and redeem creation units using different baskets, neither of which is a pro rata slice of the portfolio (generically, “Custom Baskets”); provided that the ETF’s board, including a majority of its independent trustees, approves written policies and procedures detailing:

 - the parameters used by the ETF’s adviser for the construction of Custom Baskets and the process used for the acceptance of Custom Baskets;